24 Hour Answering Service: NEW PHONE Number **** (541) 265-4365

 You will meet others who share your feelings and frustrations, if not your exact situation.
 We come together to learn a better way of life, to find happiness whether the alcoholic is still drinking or not.

 What if you are not ready for a meeting?
 Al-Anon’s World Service Office website to learn more about the experiences of others new to Al-Anon.

-You can also find out more information about Al-Anon meetings by following this link to the Al-Anon World Service Office.
+You can also find out more information about Al-Anon meetings at the Al-Anon World Service Office.

 This highlighted link will take you to a series of Al-Anon Podcasts.

 Al-Anon District 6, Lane County, Oregon ©2019